The Routt County Clerk & Recorder's office is issuing marriage licenses by appointment only.

 Both parties must complete and sign the marriage application form.
 At least one of the parties must apply in person before the marriage clerk.
 If one of the parties cannot appear in person, he or she must complete an affidavit received from our office with their signature notarized.
 A couple already married, who wish to renew their marriage vows, or those who have a common law marriage may obtain a license by stating that they are married to each other.
 Applicants for a marriage license need not be Colorado residents.

 An online marriage application is also available.

 Couples themselves may solemnize their own marriage (C.R.S.
 14-2-109).
-Others who can solemnize a marriage are judges, retired judges, magistrates, public officials authorized to perform marriages, or in accordance with any mode of solemnization recognized by a religious denomination or Indian Tribe or Nation.
-Not anyone can solemnize a marriage.
+Others who can solemnize a marriage are judges, retired judges, magistrates, public officials authorized to perform marriages, or in accordance with any mode of solemnization recognized by a religious denomination or Native American Tribe or Nation.
+Not everyone can solemnize a marriage.
 Although the couple may solemnize their own marriage, that does not mean a friend or relative can also solemnize their marriage.
 Clergy from out-of-state need not be registered in Colorado.